PrestaShop/open-source/content/maintainers-guide/qa/issues-management.md

 ```
 Hello,

-Could you please provide us with more info ?
+Could you please provide us with more info?
 We need more details to understand how we can reproduce your issue:
 - host
 - server setup and configuration